stkideneb/stkideneb/README.md

 # I'm Benedikt Steinfeld #

-I'm a software engineer, sharing projects I work on in my spare time. </br>
+I'm a software developer, sharing projects I work on in my spare time. </br>
 I'm currently trying to improve at making websites more interactive </br>

 # Tech Stack: #